R-Millager/asr4csd/python_for_asr_tutorial_day5.md

-# **Day 5: Analyzing Pyannote Results**
+# **Day 5: Analyzing Pyannote and Whisper Results**

 > **Why this is important:** Understanding Pyannote’s output will help you align diarization results with transcripts and ensure accuracy.
+This tutorial will bring together skills you have learned from previous tutorials, comparing output from Whisper (Day 2), Pyannote (Day 4), and using Jupyter Notebook (Day 3) for visualization.

 ## **1. Interpreting Pyannote Output**